-A ganglion cyst is a fluid-filled sac which commonly forms in the wrist.
+A ganglion cyst is a fluid-filled sac that commonly forms in the wrist.
 The majority of ganglion cysts are benign (not cancerous).
 They are usually caused by a stretching of the joint capsule under pressure from a weakness in the ligament wall, creating a sac.
 We call it the “bubble gum effect” – when you blow a bubble, pressure forces air into the stretched out gum and it expands until it pops.
 Picture bones as your lips, and the ligament (holding two bones together) as the bubble gum.
 When fluid builds up in the wrist, it can stretch out the ligament in a specific spot and create the cyst.
-The cysts can be large or small, painful particularly with movement of the wrist.
+The cysts can be large or small, and painful particularly with movement of the wrist.
 Sometimes they can go away on their own.
 In the old days, people would take books or bibles and hit the cyst hard in the hopes of popping it.

 Although ganglion cysts can occur in several places, these locations are most common:

 Dorsal: Backside of the wristVolar: Palm side wrist (commonly near radial artery)

 Since most ganglion cysts are benign, you can live with it as long as it does not bother you.
 Sometimes they can become painful with wrist range of motion.
 Resting the wrist with or without the aid of a splint may help.
 Aspiration (drawing fluid out of the cyst) is also an option.
 Most of the time the cyst may recur after the aspiration because once the sac seals itself up, it will fill up again with fluid.
 The fluid is very gelatinous.
 Sometimes it can be bloody.
 Aspiration for volar ganglion cysts should be done only with extreme caution or not at all because of their proximity to the radial artery.